tolees/lego/content/B08G4CXG4P-co.uk.md

 ℹ️:

+- This LEGO Star Wars building toy comes with easy-to-follow instructions, so LEGO beginners will soon be building with Jedi-like confidence
+- Delivered in Frustration-Free Packaging that is easy to open and made of 100% recyclable materials!
+- Includes 3 LEGO Star Wars minifigures: Darth Vader & Luke Skywalker with Star Wars lightsabers, and an Imperial Officer with a blaster pistol
+- The shuttles main compartment has an opening with space for 2 LEGO minifigures to play out scenes from the classic Star Wars trilogy
 - LEGO Star Wars sets with Star Wars minifigures are an excellent birthday present or Christmas gift idea for all fans of the series!
-- This LEGO Star Wars building toy comes with easy-to-follow instructions, so LEGO beginners will soon be building with Jedi-like confidence
 - This action-packed LEGO Star Wars set looks awesome on display, it also includes a handcuffs accessory for additional fun, creative play
 - The Star Wars shuttle building toy features an opening minifigure cockpit, foldable wings for flight and landing mode, plus 2 stud shooters
-- Includes 3 LEGO Star Wars minifigures: Darth Vader & Luke Skywalker with Star Wars lightsabers, and an Imperial Officer with a blaster pistol
-- The shuttles main compartment has an opening with space for 2 LEGO minifigures to play out scenes from the classic Star Wars trilogy

 [🛒 Buy it!!]({{< param buyurl >}})